 Fill and bake the pie

-Top pie with second rolled crust (roll the crust around a rolling pin for easy moving).
-Trim top crust to a 1/2-inch overhang, tuck under bottom crust, and crimp or flute as desired to seal.
-Cut three slits in the center of the filled pie to vent.
+For a traditional crust, top pie with second rolled dough round (roll the dough around a rolling pin or fold it into quarters for easy moving).
+Trim the top layer of dough to a 1/2-inch overhang, tuck under the bottom dough, and crimp or flute as desired to seal.
+Cut 3-5 slits in the center of the filled pie to vent.
 If desired, decorate with seasonal crust cutouts.

-- Let pie cool on a wire rack until room temperature, at least 3 hours.
+Let pie cool on a wire rack to room temperature, at least 3 hours.
 Slice and serve.